 ABOUT/

-Jena Argenta is a language-based visual artist, educator, writer, consultant, & collaborative entrepreneur.
-She is founding director of Brush & Reed LLC, a nomadic teaching resource dedicated to global calligraphic sensibilities & the fine arts of communication.
-Her teaching, visual works, writings, collaborations, & curatorial efforts explore an expanded view of communication—highlighting links between social justice, entrepreneurship, multi-sensory semiotics, healing arts, fine arts, & the continued influence of calligraphic traditions & cultures on contemporary trends.
-Jēna has a BA from Sarah Lawrence College in (post)colonial studies.
+Jena Argenta is a language-based visual artist, educator, writer, & collaborative entrepreneur.
+She is founding director of Brush & Reed Fine Art Calligraphy Studio, a teaching resource dedicated to the fine arts of communication.
+Her teaching, visual works, writings, collaborations, & curatorial efforts explore an expanded view of communication—highlighting links between social justice, community centered entrepreneurship, multi-sensory semiotics, healing arts, fine arts, & the continued influence of calligraphic traditions & cultures on contemporary trends.
+Jena has a BA from Sarah Lawrence College in (post)colonial studies.
 She apprenticed in Arabic Calligraphy in the Thuluth style with Elinor Aishah Holland in NY & Ahmet Bursali in Istanbul.
-Her visual work has been privately & commercially commissioned in NYC, NM, CO, MA & Mexico.
-Her Kimono designs walked the red carpet at the Fez Music Festival in Morocco.
+Her visual work has been privately & commercially commissioned nationally & internationally.
+Her Kimono design walked the red carpet at the Fez Music Festival in Morocco.
 For over a decade, she has taught & presented across the US, & in Puerto Rico, Costa Rica & in the CO wilderness through Outward Bound.
 She is author & illustrator of six commissioned art tutorial books including: Chinese Brush Techniques, Contemporary Calligraphy, & The Art of The Scribble.
-She was 2020 writer in residence at The Poetry Barn, working on a book of poems, Undressed Gods, that explore family, national, & psycho-spiritual legacies—seeking to leave the wedding/not just its white dress.
-Jēna was head cook at The Sufi Lodge in NYC for five years & incorporates the art of “savoring” into her signature Love Letters retreats.
+She was 2020 writer in residence at The Poetry Barn.
 Her project, How do you write a love letter in American Ink? received a 2024 Arts Mid-Hudson regrant.
-Through Orange County Arts Council, she directed the 2025 Sustainable Arts Program--doubling programing by incorporating hands-on, community building activities.
-She is a graduate of Leadership Orange, 2025 & is current Artist in Residence at Goshen Green Farm.
+Through Orange County Arts Council, she directed the 2025 Sustainable Arts Program--a three-year grant & community education initiative.
+She is a graduate of Leadership Orange & current Artist in Residence at Goshen Green Farm.
+Solo exhibitions include Wallkill River Center for the Arts & Albuquerque Center for Justice & Peace.

 What if the primary sensory organ is neither the eyes nor the ears, but the heart?